Learn with expert-led, 7-hour video courses captured directly from ACP’s live offerings in 2023. Content spans timely topics in internal medicine.

-Professor, Medicine & Surgery, Associate Chief Medical Officer and Senior Vice President, Vascular Medicine/Jefferson Vascular Department, Thomas Jefferson University Hospitals, Philadelphia, PA
+Professor, Medicine & Surgery, Associate Chief Medical Officer and Senior Vice Present, Co-Director, Jefferson Vascular Center, Director, Vascular Medicine, Division of Vascular Medicine-Department of Surgery, Thomas Jefferson University Hospitals, Philadelphia, PA

-Captured directly from the one-day course offered in May 2022, expert clinician-educators present a focused update of the diagnostic, preventive, and therapeutic approaches to the patient at risk for, or with known, cardiovascular disease.
+Expert clinician-educators present a focused update of the diagnostic, preventive, and therapeutic approaches to the patient at risk for, or with known, cardiovascular disease.
 Topics will focus on the cardiovascular disease issues which internists most frequently encounter and will provide “Key Points” to update the audience and foster patient care.
-Subjects covered include identification and management of acute and chronic coronary artery disease, optimal treatment of acute and chronic heart failure, update in the treatment of hypertension, risk assessment and risk reduction for the patient with cardiac disease who undergoes noncardiac surgery, approach to the patient with valvular heart disease, approach to the care of the pregnant patient who has cardiac disease, atrial fibrillation update, approach to the treatment of the patient with edema, and discussion of selected cases.
+Subjects covered include identification and management of acute and chronic coronary artery disease, management of the patient with cancer and heart disease, optimal treatment of acute and chronic heart failure, update in the treatment of hypertension, risk assessment and risk reduction for the patient with cardiac disease who undergoes noncardiac surgery, approach to the patient with valvular heart disease, indications for and interpretation of advanced cardiac imaging modalities, atrial fibrillation update, approach to the treatment of the patient with deep vein thrombosis and pulmonary embolus, and electrocardiogram case review.

 This collection of virtual lectures will cover: